hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/404_sayings_and_utterances.md

 46\.
 Give the organ of taste a free rein, and the other organs will also run on unbridled.

 47\.
-Jnâna, Bhakti, Yoga and Karma — these are the four paths which lead to salvation.
+Jnāna, Bhakti, Yoga and Karma — these are the four paths which lead to salvation.
 One must follow the path for which one is best suited; but in this age special stress should be laid on Karma-Yoga.